Baca family of New Mexico: Ortiz/Pacheco line

 Some researchers have discovered an erroneous link between Crístobal Baca's wife Ana Ortíz and Christopher Columbus, among others.
 As noted previously, Ana Ortíz was the daughter of one Francisco Pacheco.
 At least three separate articles published in genealogical journals have identified this man as Francisco Pacheco de Cordóva.
-Not only have researchers found that Pacheco de Córdova had an impressive lineage, but so did his wife Juana de la Cueva y Toledo Colón.
+Not only have researchers found that Pacheco de Córdova had an impressive lineage, but also did his wife Juana de la Cueva y Toledo Colón.

-Ana Ortíz has also been shown to be related to the famed explorer Francisco Vásquez de Coronado and Francisco Enriques, the Duke of Alburquerque.
+Ana Ortíz has also been shown to be related to famed explorer Francisco Vásquez de Coronado and Francisco Enriques, the Duke of Alburquerque.
 The problem with this finding is that Francisco Pacheco de Córdova, and presumably his wife, would have been too young to be the parents of Ana Ortíz.
-Pacheco was born in 1573, while Ana Ortíz's daughter Isabel de Bohórquez was born c.
-1586.
-Thus Pacheco would have been only 13 years older than the woman who would supposedly have been his granddaughter.
+Pacheco was born in 1573, while Ana Ortíz's daughter Isabel de Bohórquez was born circa 1586.
+Thus, Pacheco would have been only 13 years older than the woman who would supposedly have been his granddaughter.